Santa Cruz Stigmata Carbon CC Rival Review

 The Stigmata is a pleasure to ride downhill.
 Whether you're just cruising or going for glory on race day, the stiff but compliant frame, comfortable geometry, and thoughtful component specification combine to enhance the rider's experience.
 Buff fire roads, chunky old doubletrack, and even some moderate singletrack riding are all a good time aboard the Stigmata.

 The Carbon CC frame of the Stigmata is lightweight and stiff, but the engineers at Santa Cruz managed to make the rear end of the bike somewhat compliant.
 Sure, it's still a rigid frame, but when you're throttling down a rough dirt road over some chunky rocks or some washboard, it feels less like someone is trying to jackhammer the fillings out of your teeth as it can on other bikes.
 This was especially noticeable when riding the Stigmata back to back with the Ibis Hakka MX.
 Both bikes are similarly lightweight with stiff carbon frames, though the Ibis is notably less forgiving over the rough stuff.
-We rode all manner of roads and trails during testing, even racing our test bike at Grinduro California.
+We rode all manner of roads and trails during testing, even racing our test bike at Grinduro, California.
 This bike was pinned down loose gravel roads, rutted doubletrack, and rocky sections of singletrack, and through it all it shined.

 In terms of geometry, the Stigmata has numbers that are almost identical to several other bikes in this review.
 It seems that most of the major gravel bike manufacturers have settled on the sweet spot for gravel bike design.
 Since the major elements of the geometries are so similar, it is subtle differences that are the most noticeable.
 The Stigmata has the highest bottom bracket of all the models we tested, for example, which is a nice touch and helps avoid pedal strikes when you're on the gas on a descent.
 The stack height of the front end is also a tad higher than some of the other models we tested, which helps keep the rider in a more upright and comfortable position while attacking a descent.
 The wide and flared Easton handlebar spec is also a great touch that not only increases overall comfort but also steering leverage for more confident handling and reduced twitchiness in the front end at speed.

-The component grouping of the Rival build is solid on the descents and helps give it the composed and confidence-inspiring feel.
-As mentioned above, the wide, flared, handlebar was very appreciated for comfort and handling.
+The component grouping of the Rival build is solid on the descents and helps give it a composed and confidence-inspiring feel.
+As mentioned above, the wide, flared handlebar was very appreciated for comfort and handling.
 The SRAM Rival brakes are quality and served our testers well throughout our testing.
 The WTB wheels felt stiff enough, though we could see riders with podium aspirations possibly upgrading to something a little lighter and stiffer.
 The Maxxis Ravager tires provide ample traction on dirt roads and the EXO casing proved to stand up well to our abuse.
 Riders who frequently ride pavement or very smooth and hard-packed dirt roads might find the Ravager tires to be overkill, however.

 The Stigmata is a lightweight carbon rocketship on the climbs.
-The geometry is relaxed and comfortable, power transfer is direct and efficient, and it eats up the vertical as well as any other bike we've tested.
+The geometry is relaxed and comfortable, power transfer is direct and efficient, and it eats up the vertical as well as just about any other bike we've tested.

 The Stigmata is a lightweight bike, tipping the scales at just over 19 lbs with the Rival build in a size 58cm.
 It's not the lightest bike we tested, but you'd be hard-pressed to notice the 5 oz difference between it and the Hakka MX.
 The Carbon CC frame is stiff laterally and our testers couldn't identify any loss of power through the small amount of frame compliance.
 The geometry is dialed and the seated pedaling position is quite comfortable.
-The reach is roomy without feeling long and the stack height brings the handlebar up a little higher than some so you don't have to feel like you're on a racer crouch at all times.
+The reach is roomy without feeling long and the stack height brings the handlebar up a little higher than some so you don't have to feel like you're in a racer crouch at all times.
 The 73.5-degree seat tube angle is properly steep and puts the rider close to right above the bottom bracket for a very direct feeling power transfer down into the cranks.

 The Rival build is far from the flashiest spec out there, but it works very well on this bike and enhances its performance on the climbs.
 The 1x11-speed Rival drivetrain features a relatively wide range 11-42-tooth cassette paired with a 40-tooth front chainring that provides adequate range for most riders.
 The Easton EA90 cranks are nice and stiff with 175mm crankarms on the 58cm frame we tested.
 The WTB Silverado Pro saddle is agreeable and plenty comfortable, as is the Easton EA50 handlebar and cushioned Velo Bar handlebar tape.
 Testers found the Maxxis Ravager tires to provide plenty of climbing traction on dirt conditions of all kinds with minimal rolling resistance.